crwilcox/chriswilcoxracing.github.io/_posts/2022-07-12-WMRRA Round 4.md

 bar rubbing with another rider, a mechanical, and my first 600 SBK podium!

 ## Practice and Saturday Qualifying
-I wasn't able to attend thetrack day, and the universe aligned.
+I wasn't able to attend the track day, and the universe aligned.
 WMRRA managed to secure additional track time and used it to lenghten practice and qualifying.
 I took full advantage of this and put some laps in Saturday morning.
 I also have been working to go straight to 'race' mode when qualifying comes.
 This has been